-- Power of Attorney: If the property is inherited, then the seller needs to furnish the details of the history and how the property was passed onto him/her.
+- Power of Attorney: If you are selling an inherited house in Ohio, then the seller needs to furnish the details of the history and how the property was passed onto him/her.

 - Home Inspection Report: This contains all the details about the inspection of the property.

 - Home Warranty Papers: These contain all the coverage of the property, period, and cost of insurance.

 - Correction Agreement: A correction agreement is a document that allows buyers and sellers the scope to correct mistakes in some specific documents like a sale deed, a title deed, etc.

 - Affidavits: A seller will need to provide a few affidavits like name affidavit, non-foreign, etc. This may also include affidavits like “Affidavit of Title” which discloses that you are the rightful owner of the property and that there are no liens on the property.